mklinik/lotro-fov/README.md

 This is a cheat table to change the field-of-view (FOV) of the third-person camera in Lord of the Rings Online.

+Narrow FOV settings in games give me motion sickness.
 I asked the dev team to implement an FOV setting, but what are the chances of that happening.
 So I did it myself.
 This mod is not perfect, it breaks the animation when scrolling in, but other than that seems to be pretty stable.
 I have tested it for some hours while running around the Shire, so if you find any issues with it let me know in the issue tracker.

 Default FOV ![default FOV screenshot][default-fov] Wide FOV ![wide FOV screenshot][wide-fov]